Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Katya Jones

-Boxer Nicola Adams will make historical past on Strictly Come Dancing as she shall be part of the primary same-sex couple.
-The London 2012 gold medallist will carry out in an all feminine pairing, one thing she is delighted with: ““I’m actually excited to be becoming a member of this 12 months’s unimaginable line-up for Strictly Come Dancing.
+Boxer Nicola Adams will make historical past on Strictly Come Dancing as she will likely be part of the primary same-sex couple.
+The London 2012 gold medallist will carry out in an all feminine pairing, one thing she is delighted with: ““I’m actually excited to be becoming a member of this yr’s unbelievable line-up for Strictly Come Dancing.
 I’m an enormous fan of the present and am thrilled to be a part of one thing that holds such a particular place in so many individuals’s hearts.
 Individuals may know me from my work within the ring, however I’ll be each bit as passionate and devoted on the dance ground too.
-I additionally needed to thank the BBC for supporting me and making me the primary ever all female-pairing; and it’s wonderful to be part of the motion for change, variety and breaking boundaries within the leisure trade.”
+I additionally wished to thank the BBC for supporting me and making me the primary ever all female-pairing; and it’s wonderful to be part of the motion for change, range and breaking boundaries within the leisure business.”

 Clara Amfo